 Getting started is now as simple as following these steps:

-5. After the process is finished, enter yarn theia build, to build Theia.
-(Again, this might take some time; and don’t get discouraged by the warning about the filenamify module)
+, to build Theia.
+(Again, this might take some time; and don’t get discouraged by the warning about the filenamify module) - Finally enter

 And we are ready to go.
 From here, we have a running Theia that can be modified and customized by adding and changing files in VS Code and managing Theia in the VS Code Terminal.
 As a next step, we can, for example, jump into Authoring a Theia Extension.